 Whilst subjects close to Jo's heart such as feminism, fat people and chocolate remain a staple of the show, there are also the taboos.
 Her pet hates include supermodels, sad blokes, politicians and thin people - to name a few.

-Born in Kent, Jo's first job was at Dr Barnardo's home - following in the footsteps of her mother, who is a social worker.
+Born in Kent, Jo's first job was at Dr Barnardo's home - following in the footsteps of her mother, who was a social worker.
 After this, she moved to London and became a psychiatric nurse.
 Dealing on a daily basis with drug addicts, alcohol abuse and the clinically depressed, it was her sense of humour that kept her going.
 Having been a nurse, Jo feels that she likes people and likes nothing more than being able to have a chat with them whilst on stage.